Workshop Description & Guidelines

 You are not required to prepare a presentation for the workshop, nor reproduce your conference paper.

-Instead, building on your conference presentation and in response to your group’s assigned workshop prompt, we’d ask you to prepare a 1-page brief of your approach to the question/s and send it to us by Thursday April 22nd.
+Instead, building on your conference presentation and in response to your group’s assigned workshop prompt, we’d ask you to prepare a 1-page brief of your approach to the question/s.
 We will circulate the briefs with all workshop members, so that we come together as a group ready to discuss shared threads and questions that emerge from our individual works.

 Please feel free to write the brief as a narrated text, or in bullet point form, share/cite resources or focus on reflection — this is a process document, not a formal submission, and the group will meet all its members in their current stage of work / thinking process.